moderntribe/products-engineering/docs/code-standards/html.md

 ## Semantics

 HTML doesn't just display information on a page, it conveys meaning.
 Semantics are important when writing HTML as it describes the structure of a page to those who may not be able to visually browse the page.
+BEM classes do not equal semantics, they are only names.
+Rather, it is the elements that create semantic structure.

 ### Header and Footer